TamimEhsan/interview-questions-bangladesh/README.md

 <details>
 <summary>
-[SWE] Given an array of n integers.
+Given an array of n integers.
 You need to take all zeroes in array to the end without changing the relative order of remaining element.
 eg: [2,0,0,3,1,0,5] => [2,3,1,5,0,0,0]
 </summary>
 <br>